getporter/porter/docs/content/custom-dockerfile.md

 # Use the BUNDLE_DIR build argument to copy files into the bundle
 COPY . $BUNDLE_DIR
 ```

-Add the following line to your **porter.yaml** file to instruct porter to use
-the template, instead of generating one from scratch:
+Add the following line to your **porter.yaml** file to instruct porter to use the template, instead of generating one from scratch:

 ```yaml
 dockerfile: template.Dockerfile
 ```

-It is your responsibility to provide a suitable base image, for example one that
-has root ssl certificates installed. *You must use a base image that is
+It is your responsibility to provide a suitable base image, for example one that has root ssl certificates installed and defines the nonroot user with uid 65532.
-debian-based, such as `debian` or `ubuntu` with apt installed.* Mixins assume
+*You must use a base image that is debian-based, such as `debian` or `ubuntu` with apt installed.*
-that apt is available to install packages.
+Mixins assume that apt is available to install packages.

 # Buildkit